 Is there downtime after laser vein removal?

 Laser vein removal is considered a no-downtime treatment.
 You may apply makeup and resume normal activities after the treatment, however we recommend avoiding hot tubs, saunas, or hot yoga for the remainder of the day.

 You may need one or more treatments, depending on how the vessels respond to the treatment.
 Some vessels disappear immediately, while others may need an additional treatment.

 Are the results permanent?

-Once vessels have faded away they will not return, although it is possible that new vessels may form over time, particularly you are prone to them.
-Long-term results are possible as long as you can be diligent in protecting your skin and minimizing inflammation.
+Once vessels have faded away they will not return, although it is possible that new vessels may form over time, particularly if you are prone to them.
+Long-term results are possible as long as one can be diligent in protecting the skin and minimizing inflammation.
 This includes daily use of a chemical-free sunscreen of at least SPF 30, and controlling any triggers that contribute to skin redness.